jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes.md

 hero_color: "#EAEAF9"
 ---

 Social media managers should rely on familiar tools, like post-it notes and reminders over a calendar.
-Sprout Social's calendar notes feature feel like the real note taking experience, and are a useful feature for managing social media calendars.
+Sprout Social's calendar notes feature feel like the real note taking experience, and are useful for organizing and managing social media calendars.

 ## Sprout's calendar